First look at the Visual Studio Debugger

 The Exception Helper is a great feature that can help you debug errors.
 You can also do things like view error details and add a watch from the Exception Helper.
 Or, if needed, you can change conditions for throwing the particular exception.
 For more information on how to handle exceptions in your code, see Debugging techniques and tools.

-The Exception Helper replaces the Exception Assistant in Visual Studio 2017.
+The Exception Helper replaced the Exception Assistant starting in Visual Studio 2017.